You might be a subtenant if you rent a room or all of a property from another tenant rather than from the owner.

 If you don't live in the same building as your landlord, you're probably an assured shorthold tenant.

-If you live in the same home as your landlord you're probably an excluded occupier.
+If you live in the same building as your landlord but don’t share living accommodation such as the kitchen and bathroom with them, you're probably an occupier with basic protection.

 Use Shelter's tenancy checker to find out what kind of tenancy you have.